CherokeeLanguage/CherokeeLemmatizerGwt/README.md

 # CherokeeDictionary
-GWT Based Fontend for the CherokeeDictionary.net Project
+GWT Based Cherokee Language Analizer

 THIS IS A GRADLE PROJECT.